-The City has intentionally opened up the lawn around City Hall as a public forum where local citizens can display monuments that reflect City’s history of law and government.
+The City has intentionally opened up the lawn around City Hall as a public forum where local citizens can display monuments that reflect the City’s history of law and government.
 Any message contained on a monument does not necessarily reflect the opinions of the City, but are statements from private citizens.
 If you would like to display a monument in this forum, please contact the City Clerk, who can give you a copy of the ordinance that explains the procedures for displaying a monument.

-During any other era — from our founding until the past generation — this disclaimer would have been considered ridiculously apologetic and gratuitous.
-The city council even erected other monuments such as the Bill of Rights and the Gettysburg Address to divorce their displays from religious significance.
+During any other era — from our Founding until the past generation — this disclaimer would have been considered ridiculously apologetic and gratuitous.
+The city council even erected other monuments, such as the Bill of Rights and the Gettysburg Address, to divorce their displays from religious significance.

 “We cannot speculate what precise actions a government must take” to make a public monument secular enough, the opinion of Senior Judge David Ebel reads.
 “But we are satisfied here that Bloomfield has not undertaken sufficiently purposeful, public, and persuasive actions to secularize the Monument’s previous ‘principal or primary’ religious message … In fact, it has taken no public, purposeful, and persuasive action to distance itself from the sponsor and his message other than two ineffective disclaimers—one small, the other vague.”

 In a more recent example, a veterans’ memorial — originally erected almost a century ago by the American Legion — at a busy intersection of Bladensburg, Maryland, faces removal because judges have ruled it is a similar violation of the Establishment Clause.